polar-app/polar-app/.journals/BURTON.md

     - DONE: migrate the EXISTING tags...

+    - DONE: The spacing in the document repository is broken due to the tag button I think

+    - DONE: the annotation repo does NOT properly filter by tag when they are applied to the annotations.

     - TODO: I need to implement deletes and removing all the tags on all the docInfos and annotations and then persisting things back out.